mattmecoli/NYC-311-Call-Analysis/README.md

   * Mouse Sighting
   * Rat Sighting

 Additionally, we began the process of gathering other information based upon 'neighborhoods', which are essentially intermediary groupings of zipcodes within boroughs.
-The neighborhoods were scraped as can be seen in neighborhoods.py.
+The neighborhoods were scraped using the code that can be seen in neighborhoods.py.
+This data will be used in the future to calculate 'superlatives' (Neighborhood with the greenest thumb - most tree requests, for example) in the future.

+Finally, we pulled census data from the 2010 census and tied population information to each zipcode.
+We intend to use this to create "per capita" call metrics that are a better method of comparing two zipcodes than purely call volume.
+This is particularly true because we're concerned that our data suffers from a certain degree of observation bias.
+Rats aren't necessarily more common in certain zip codes than others so much as the residents of some zip codes might be more bothered or less accustomed to rats and more likely to call 311.

 ## ETL & Database Architecture